AlexCline/vadar/README.md

 Vadar will keep AD and BP in sync and generate useful reports.

-When an account in AD is created, it will need either an IBM Serial Number (in the serialNumber field), or a valid internet address (in the mail field).
+When an account in AD is created, it will need either a Serial Number (in the serialNumber field), or a valid internet address (in the mail field).
 The script will then try to synchronize the following information based off those two items:

 - Serial Number
 - Internet Address